Information on Alcohol & Alcoholism

 • the type and amount of food in the stomach.

 In the average adult body, the rate of metabolism is about 8.5 g of alcohol per hour (i.e. about two-thirds of a regular beer or about 30 ml of spirits an hour).
-This rate is only a general guideline and can vary dramatically among individuals, depending on such diverse factors as usual amounts of drinking, physique, sex, liver size.
+This rate is only a general guideline and can vary dramatically among individuals, depending on such diverse factors as usual amounts of drinking, physique, sex, and liver size.

 Once the alcohol has passed from the digestive system into the bloodstream, no food or beverage can slow or interfere with its effects.
-However, in some cases, fruit sugar can shorten the duration of alcohol’s effect by speeding up its elimination from the blood.
+However, in some cases, fruit sugar can shorten the duration of alcohol’s impact by speeding up its elimination from the blood.

-Alcohol Effects
+Alcohol Information

 Alcohol affects people differently.
 General effects are a feeling of warmth, flushed skin, impaired judgment, decreased inhibitions, muscular incoordination, slurred speech, and memory and comprehension loss.
 In states of extreme intoxication, vomiting is likely to occur, possibly accompanied by incontinence, poor respiration, a fall in blood pressure, and the case of severe alcohol poisoning, coma, and death.

-Drinking heavily over a short period of time usually results in a “hangover” – headache, nausea, shakiness, and sometimes vomiting, beginning 8 to 12 hours later.
 A hangover is due partly to poisoning by alcohol and other components of the drink and partly to the body’s reaction to withdrawal from alcohol.
 Long-term use of alcohol affects a person’s outlook on life.

 Combination of Drugs & Alcohol